zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-oke/migrate-wls-oke.md

     ![](./images/jenkins2.png " ")

+5. Select the WebLogic Domain to update (`nonjrf`).

-5. Select **Shared Filesystem** for each of the file locations, and type the full path to each file as below.
+6. Select **Shared Filesystem** for each of the file locations, and type the full path to each file as below.

     - Archive file